helium/HIP/0076-linear-lockup-curve.md

-The duration of the landrush multiplier is counted from the day at which the lockup was last set or extended during the landrush, or from the day of L1 transition in the case of validator stakes which were automatically rolled over to lockup positions and not extended during the landrush.
+The duration of the landrush multiplier is counted from the day at which the lockup was last set or extended during the landrush, or from the day of L1 transition in the case of validator stakes which were automatically rolled over to locked positions and not extended during the landrush.

 After the 7-day landrush period ends, the following rules apply to landrush positions: